-Most low-carb diets are built around a guideline of consuming 50 grams of carbohydrates per day or less.
-With that as a baseline, you can easily enjoy a normal serving size of popcorn and still have room for other carbs during the day.
-Even those following a more restrictive low-carb diet can enjoy popcorn in lower serving sizes.
+Most low-carb diets are built around a guideline of consuming 25-50 grams of carbohydrates per day or less.
+With that as a baseline, you can enjoy a small amount of popcorn and still have room for other carbs during the day.

 The trick here is to watch your portions.
 Popcorn is so light and airy that it can be easy to overeat.
 If you’re using a pre-packaged bag, be sure to read the label as many bags can contain multiple servings.
 If you’re popping your own popcorn, try separating individual servings into Ziploc bags directly after popping so you can easily break one out next time a craving strikes without the risk of going overboard.